Welcome to the South Shore Women's Resource Center

 Plymouth Thrift Boutique

-Court Street Thrift Boutique opened on August 31, 2011 at 71 Court Street in Plymouth.
+Plymouth Thrift Boutique (formerly Court Street Thrift Boutique) opened on August 31, 2011.
+It is located at 16 Samoset Street in Plymouth.
+There is plenty of parking in the back.
 All proceeds support the South Shore Women's Resource Center.

 While it is a traditional thrift shop, it is designed and staged to reflect the ambience of a gift boutique.
-Twelve rooms, over 3,200 square feet, await shoppers eager to purchase new and like new clothing, household and kitchen items, books, DVDs, jewelry, handbags, and furniture.
-Click here for Photo Gallery.
+Many rooms, over 2,200 square feet, await shoppers eager to purchase new and like new clothing, household and kitchen items, books, DVDs, jewelry, and handbags.
+Click here for the Photo Gallery.

 Questions can be e-mailed to email@example.com or call 508-746-4557.